justdataplease/bigquery-ipaddresses/Readme.md

 We will gather a collection of random IP addresses from the internet and treat each one as a unique customer.
 We will then simulate some fake orders to analyze customer behavior based on their location.

 If you want to just test or use this functionality in BigQuery, without implementing it, go to — 8.
-IP Address Geolocation Public Demo.
+IP Address geographic distribution Public Demo.

 ## How to reproduce